ovh/venom/executors/kafka/README.md

   - messages.headers - Headers for message (optional)
   - messages.value - Value for message
   - messages.valueFile - Take value for message from file provided here
-  - messages.avroSchemaFile - Specify Avro schema file. messages.valueFile or messages.value should have value, which can be encoded with that schema.
-If not provided, then it will retrieve the latest available version from schema registry using Topic Name strategy, that is, ${topicName}-value as subject.
+  - messages.avroSchemaFile - Specify an Avro schema file. messages.valueFile or messages.value should have a value that can be encoded with that schema.
+If not provided, then it will retrieve the latest available version from schema registry using the Topic Name strategy, that is, ${topicName}-value as subject.
 ```

 Example without Avro: